 Black explains, “credit-based insurance scores are different from the FICO scores your mortgage lender or auto lender might pull.
-Credit-based insurance scores are designed to consider factors which can be found on your credit reports, plus factors from your previously filed insurance claims.”
+Credit-based insurance scores are designed to consider factors which can be found on your credit reports.
+They also consider factors from your previously filed insurance claims.”

 Two of the factors companies consider to produce your insurance score are payment history and hard inquiries.

-Hard inquiries are ones that involve a possible lender, such as when you apply for a credit card or car loan.
+Hard inquiries involve a possible lender, such as when you apply for a credit card or car loan.
 Luckily, credit bureaus won’t punish you for shopping around for a better rate.
-As long as you make all of your inquiries within a 45-day period when shopping around for a mortgage, student loan, or apartment, all of your inquiries will be treated as one.
+Make all your inquiries within a 45-day period when shopping for a mortgage, student loan, or apartment.
+Because all of your inquiries will be treated as one.

 Here are some of the other factors your insurer may review:

 The three credit bureaus determine these scores differently.
 One may weigh payment history as 40 percent of the score, and another only 30 percent.
 Something that won’t be a factor is personal details like your gender.

 Your insurance score “differs from a traditional credit score because the company does not factor in your employment history, your earnings history, your gender, or a good bit of other personal information,” says David Bakke, contributor at Money Crashers.
 “It's a lot more limited compared to the criteria for establishing a general credit score.”

 Want to know if your insurance company used your credit report?
 Simply contact your agent and ask.